qwriter/dwave-networkx/docs/reference/algorithms/matching.rst

 Matching
 ********

-A matching is a subset of graph edges in which no vertex occurs more than once.
+A matching is a subset of :term:`graph` edges in which no vertex occurs more than once.

 .. figure:: ../../_images/Match.png
    :name: Matching